claytonraymond2004/forescout_connect_ccri/README.md

 Example: `ccri_post_win_gps_coords.ps1 -ip {ip} -api 10.0.1.15 -username demo -password demo -AttemptDelay 1000 -MaxAttempts 30`

 It is also recommended to adjust the conditions on the sub-rule to make sure it matches to your manageable Windows endpoints with location services properly.

+## Compliance Policies

+### Rouge WiFi Network Discovered
+This policy uses the discoverd WiFi networks data to show devices that see a WiFi network that is outside a list of expected/allowed networks.
+Due the the datatype that the WiFi network list is inside Forescout, we use a Regular Express (RegEx) against the "WiFi Networks (Scan)" > Name" attribute that contains a list of all the allowable network names.
+Networks found not in the "WiFi Scan - SSID NOT: Matches Expression" condition list will be found as Rouge networks.
+Use the pipe symbol ( | ) between network names in the Regular Expression as an "OR".

+"Corp|Corp Guest" means the networks "Corp" OR "Corp Guest" are allowed, all others are Rouge.

 # Misc